tmetsch/rusty_llm/README.md

 This repository contains all code to run a super simple AI LLM model - such as [Mistral 7b](https://mistral.ai/news/announcing-mistral-7b/); probably currently the best model to run locally - for inference; it includes simple RAG functionalities.
 Most importantly it exposes metrics about how long it took to create a response, as well as how long it took to generate the tokens.
+A stripped down [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) like interface is available so other services like [aider](https://aider.chat/) or [Open WebUI](https://openwebui.com/) can be easily integrated with it.

 ![rusting llama being observed in mistral winds.](misc/inspecting_rusting_llama_in_mistral_wind.png)